 The problem is that with each new experience life presents to us, we add another memory + another feeling to our internal home.
-Unless we clean out our inner garage of all the stuff we have stored away, it is hard to invite in the new, the joyful and the abundant.
-If our garage is overloaded with things we haven’t dealt with or tended to, the emotional clutter starts to mount into other rooms of our internal “home” and can shows up in our body the forms of health problems..
+Unless we clean out our inner garage of all the stuff we have stored away, it is hard to invite in the new, joyful and abundant.
+If our garage is overloaded with things we haven’t dealt with or tended to, the emotional clutter starts to mount into other rooms of our internal “home” and can show up in our body the forms of health problems.

 In his fascinating book, Healing Back Pain, Dr. Sarno talks about the mind’s effort to repress emotions.
 According to Dr. Sarno, the mind tricks you into not facing repressed emotions by making you focus on pain in the body.